drlight17/iframed_login_sso/README.md

 ## Step by step guide:
 1. Configure master login, password and seperator in your dovecot config
-2. Install and configure dovecot_impersonate plugin with the same separator from dovecot config
+2. Install and configure "dovecot_impersonate" plugin with the same separator from dovecot config
 3. (OPTIONAL)Configure your roundcube web server or reverse proxy to allow embedding roundcube into your server iframe (origin policies)
 4. Place plugin to the plugins dir of your roundcube instance
 ```